b-d-e/ml-from-first-principles/README.md

 ### 🛣️ Roadmap

-This project will look to build up a MLP MNIST classifier from the ground up.
+To start, this project will look to build up a MLP MNIST classifier from the ground up.
 Roughly, these are the steps I expect to follow:
 1. simple linear algebra / core numpy equiv ✅
 2. basic densely connected network, represented with weights and biases ✅